espressif/esp-idf/docs/en/api-reference/system/ulp-lp-core.rst

 Compiling Code for the ULP LP-Core
 ----------------------------------

 The ULP LP-Core code is compiled together with your ESP-IDF project as a separate binary and automatically embedded into the main project binary.
-To acheive this do the following:
+To achieve this do the following:

 1. Place the ULP LP-Core code, written in C or assembly (with the ``.S`` extension), in a dedicated directory within the component directory, such as ``ulp/``.